thearyanahmed/rusttp/README.md

 ## License

-RustTP is licensed under the MIT license.
+rusttp is licensed under the MIT license.
 Please see the `LICENSE` file for more details.